Nano-Core/Nano.Templates/README.md

 ***

 ### Infrastructure:
-When looking outside the applications themselves, and at the infrastrcuture, all the templates uses **Docker** for local orchestration.
+When looking outside the applications themselves, and at the infrastructure, all the templates uses **Docker** for local orchestration.
 In cloud, **Kubernetes** are the preferred choice, and each template contains **Kubernetes** specs for cloud deployment.
-The continious-integration and -deployment is done using **AppVeyor** and the Cloud provider is **Azure**.
+The continuous-integration and -deployment is done using **AppVeyor** and the Cloud provider is **Azure**.
 The latter can easily be changed, by supplying your own build and deployment provider (e.g. Travis).

-The picture below shows all the components in the cloud infrastructure required to setup.
+The picture below shows all the components in the cloud infrastructure required to set up.
 That includes **database** and **eventing** provider, used by the Nano applications themselves.
 Additionally, other optional components are shown to complete the setup.

 ![Architecture](https://raw.githubusercontent.com/wiki/Nano-Core/Nano.Templates/Images/Nano.Templates.Architecture.png)